troglobit/smcroute/README.md

 - Support for restarting and reloading the `.conf` on `SIGHUP`
 - Source-less on-demand routing, a.k.a. (*,G) based static routing
 - Optional built-in [mrdisc][] support, [RFC4286][]
+- Support for multiple routing tables on Linux
 - Client with built-in support to show routes and joined groups